Geoff Harrow: Hutton's shearwater – rediscovery

 Harrow's re-discovery of the nesting sites of the highest breeding seabirds in the world was likened at the time to the discovery by Geoffrey Orbell of the previously considered extinct takahē, near Lake Te Anau in the Murchison Mountains in 1948.
 The location of Hutton's shearwater's nesting grounds had been one of New Zealand's great unsolved natural mysteries.
 Over many years, Harrow made frequent trips up the Kowhai Valley, working along all the ranges in every high basin both on the Seaward and Inland Kaikōuras often alone and at weekends to locate, monitor and record as many birds as he could.
 He found eight nesting sites, although within 20 years only two remained, as a result of predation by stoats, pigs and kea.
-On one of these trips, Harrrow's son Paul discovered a rare and distinctive black-eyed species of gecko, (Hoplodactylus kahutarae).
+On one of these trips, Harrow's son Paul discovered a rare and distinctive black-eyed species of gecko, (Hoplodactylus kahutarae).

 The first Hutton's shearwater colony Harrow found was remote, and access particularly difficult, so he asked local residents where another colony might be accessible for the purposes of monitoring and research.
 One response from Sam Pilbrow of Puhi Peaks Station, reported that birds would crash into the lights of the homestead on foggy nights between September and March.
 After several visits to explore the western area of the station, Harrow discovered a breeding colony on steep bluffs.
 This is now known as the Shearwater Stream colony.
 This colony on the Puhi Peaks Station is one of the only two remaining natural breeding colonies of the endangered Hutton's shearwater.
 Harrow wrote a series of reports for the Ornithological Society of New Zealand's journal Notornis, and he knew the birds needed closer attention, saying "I'm not an ornithologist; I'm not a scientist".